zinebmalty88-cmyk/Delivery-Reliabilty-Profitability-Risk-Analysis/README.md

 Based on the analysis, several recommendations can be made to improve delivery performance and reduce operational risk.

-• Optimize Handling of High-Risk Categories
+- Optimize Handling of High-Risk Categories
-	-	Implement specialized handling processes for bulky or non-standard items (eg Golf Bags & Carts)
+	•	Implement specialized handling processes for bulky or non-standard items (eg Golf Bags & Carts)
-	-	Improve internal processing for high-volume categories (eg Cameras) → This reduces delays caused by packaging and capacity limitations
+	•	Improve internal processing for high-volume categories (eg Cameras) → This reduces delays caused by packaging and capacity limitations

-• Improve Planning and Scheduling Accuracy
+- Improve Planning and Scheduling Accuracy
-  -	Review the execution of First Class, Second Class, and Same Day shipping
+  •	Review the execution of First Class, Second Class, and Same Day shipping
-  -	Align promised delivery times with actual operational capacity
+  •	Align promised delivery times with actual operational capacity
 	-	Improve demand forecasting and resource allocation → This enhances delivery time accuracy and operational efficiency

-• Balance Profitability and Delivery Risk
+- Balance Profitability and Delivery Risk
-	-	Monitor high profit categories that also show high delivery risk
+  • Monitor high profit categories that also show high delivery risk
-	-	Ensure that revenue growth is not achieved at the expense of service reliability → This protects long term customer satisfaction and business sustainability
+  • Ensure that revenue growth is not achieved at the expense of service reliability → This protects long term customer satisfaction and business sustainability

-• Implement Performance Monitoring
+- Implement Performance Monitoring
-	-Track key KPIs such as:
+  •Track key KPIs such as:
-	-	Late delivery rate
+  • Late delivery rate
-	-	Shipping duration gap
+  •	Shipping duration gap
-	-	Performance by region and category
+  •	Performance by region and category
-	-	Use dashboards to monitor performance continuously and support decision-making → This enables proactive management of delivery performance
+  •	Use dashboards to monitor performance continuously and support decision-making → This enables proactive management of delivery performance

 ##  Conclusion